Sign in

 View Details

-Heat pump water heaters use the same technology as heat pump HVAC systems.
-They transfer heat from the surrounding air into the water in the tank instead of generating heat directly by burning fuel, the way a conventional water heater does.
-This is a much more energy efficient process, which is part of the reason why heat pump water heaters have become so popular in California.
+Heat pump water heaters operate on the same principle as heat pump HVAC systems.
+Instead of producing heat through fuel combustion, they transfer heat from the surrounding air into the water contained in the tank.
+This method is significantly more energy efficient, which has contributed to the increasing popularity of heat pump water heaters, especially in California.

 Energy Efficiency

-• Heat pump water heaters are typically the most energy efficient option.
-Because they don&#;t generate heat, they can be two to three times more efficient than conventional electric resistance water heaters.
+• Heat pump water heaters generally lead the pack in energy efficiency.
+Since they do not generate heat but rather transfer it, they can be two to three times more efficient than standard electric resistance water heaters.

 Performance